Note: The author of this article updated this post on March 4, 2021.

 Social media explained in simple math is my attempt to simplify and demystify social media.

 Also, it is an attempt to debunk common practices and perception about it.

-These are fundamental lessons that I’ve learned for 6+ years now.
+These are fundamental lessons that I’ve learned for more than a decade.

 Will they reciprocate?

 Honestly, not everyone but that means that you can repeat the process, sift the ones that respond to you – put them on a list then move on.